alfia14/Optimizing_Convolution_kernel/README.md

    The reshaped filter matrix is multiplied with the unrolled input using a **tiled shared-memory GEMM kernel**, improving data locality and parallel computation.

 3. **Matrix Permutation:**
-   The output from matrix multiplication is reshaped back into a 4D tensor layout representing the CNN’s output feature map:contentReference[oaicite:3]{index=3}.
+   The output from matrix multiplication is reshaped back into a 4D tensor layout representing the CNN’s output feature map.

 #### Optimization Features
 - Shared memory tiling for data reuse